torvalds/linux/Documentation/block/inline-encryption.rst

 for en/decryption.
 Users don't need to worry about freeing the bio_crypt_ctx later, as that happens automatically when the bio is freed or reset.

+To submit a bio that uses inline encryption, users must call ``blk_crypto_submit_bio()`` instead of the usual ``submit_bio()``.
+This will submit the bio to the underlying driver if it supports inline crypto, or else call the blk-crypto fallback routines before submitting normal bios to the underlying drivers.

 Finally, when done using inline encryption with a blk_crypto_key on a block_device, users must call ``blk_crypto_evict_key()``.
 This ensures that the key is evicted from all keyslots it may be programmed into and unlinked from